pressstart101/soundCheck/README.md

 # soundCheck
-List of systemSoundIDs. </br>
+List of systemSoundIDs </br>
-tool to loop through and play sounds available to iOS devs
+Tool to loop through and play sounds available to iOS devs. </br>
+UI also includes pickerview for conveniece